NlightNFotis/nlightnfotis.github.io/_posts/2022-06-12-couple-of-mental-models-software-complexity.md

 you ask.
 There's something in your head that allows you to write programs in Python, so my claim looks ridiculous upon surface examination.

-Not so fast - I didn't finish 😁 .
+Not so fast - I didn't finish 😁

-You don't *know* Python - but what you do have in your head are two (partially?) complete mental models of Python: a mental model for its syntax, and a mental model for its semantics.
+You don't *know* Python - but what you do have in your head are two (partially?) complete mental models of Python: a mental model of its syntax, and a mental model of its semantics.
 You may also have mental models of the behaviour of certain Python tools.
 You might also be very familiar with a number of different libraries (e.g. `requests`), at which point you may have a very robust mental model of its behaviour or the internal mechanisms that drive that behaviour.